secretstartups/handbook/resellers/channel-working-with-GitLab/index.html.md

-1. Partner Help desk (PHD) reviews the request and works with the Partner if additional information is needed.
+1. Partner Operations review the request and work with the Partner if additional information is needed.
 2. Once activated the requestor will receive a license key via email.